Course Outline

 - Duration: 3 hours

-- Workshop conclusions: What did participants take away for themselves?
+- Conclusions from the workshop: What did participants take away for themselves?

-- Planning further actions – what can I do to develop an active attitude?
+- Planning further actions - what can I do to develop an active stance?

 - Discussion of individual challenges and ways to overcome them.